potatoscript/PotatoWPF/README.md

         Uri BaseImageUri { get; }
 ```

-- **Class Declaration**: The `DBHelper` class is encapsulated in the `Fw.Data` namespace and provides methods to interact with a SQLite database.
+- **Class Declaration**: The `DBHelper` class is encapsulated in the `PotatoWPF.Data` namespace and provides methods to interact with a SQLite database.
 - **Private Fields**:
   - `_connectionString`: The connection string used to connect to the SQLite database.
   - `DbFilePath`: The full path to the SQLite database file.